microsoft-search/pnp-modern-search/docs/scenarios/create-simple-search-page.md

 Any page can contain the PnP Modern Search Web Parts.
 For simple Search Results only, we may embed the Web Part in a page with other content, but generally we create a new page.

 > [!NOTE]
 > The PnP Modern Search Web Parts must be deployed to your App Catalog and activated on your site.
+See the [installation documentation](../installation.md) for details.

 From the home page of you site (you must be a Site Owner), click on + New / Page.